 Boasting limestone cliffs, lush rainforest, and majestic lakes, Khao Sok is the perfect place to immerse yourself in nature.
 Top activities here include jungle trekking, wildlife spotting, and days out on the lake.

-We have been fortunate enough to experience both sides of the island, and it has to be said, Koh Phangan is a magical place.
+We have been fortunate enough to experience both sides of the island, and it has to be said, Koh Phangan is one of our favourite Thai islands to visit.
 Our advice – spend a few days partying in yourself, then book yourself into a yoga retreat in the North to cleanse away your sins!